 Fees and Expenses of the Fund.
-This table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
+This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
 You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$50,000 in the Fund.
-More information about these and other discounts is available from your financial professional and in the section captioned "Purchasing Shares" on page 22 of the Fund's prospectus and the section captioned "Purchases" beginning on page 34 of the Fund's statement of additional information.
+More information about these and other discounts is available from your financial professional and in the section captioned "Purchasing Shares" on page 17 of the Fund's prospectus and the section captioned "Purchases" beginning on page 34 of the Fund's statement of additional information.